Skip to content

 The following information must be provided:

-- Whether you have contacted the person's Consultant Psychiatrist, and the advice given;
+4. Whether you have contacted the person's Consultant Psychiatrist/mental health care co-ordinator, and the advice given;

 Risks should be evidence-based, taking into account what has actually happened, or is likely to happen, using existing information about previous incidences of mental health deterioration.

-An AMHP will triage the referral to determine whether an assessment is required under the Mental Health Act or whether lesser restrictive options remain viable based upon the information at referral and other sources as required.
-It is important that if you make a referral, you are available to discuss this further to ensure this can be progressed in a timely manner.
+An AMHP will then triage the referral to determine whether an assessment is required under the Mental Health Act or whether lesser restrictive options remain viable based upon the information at referral and other sources as required.
+It is important that if you make a referral, you are available to discuss this further to ensure this can be progressed in a timely manner, as the triage AMHP may require further information or discussion to determine the correct pathway needed.

 The triage AMHP who considered the referral will provide you with advice about alternative solutions that should be explored, which you should act upon in a timely way.
 A copy of the triage form and rationale for the decision will be sent to the referrer.
 Further contact with the AMHP Service can be made for consideration, should any new information or change in circumstances become evident.